Have you heard about the fourth trimester?

 This is a survival mechanism to protect against abandonment which you can read more about in the article, why does my baby wake up when I put her down?

-By bed sharing or co-sleeping (which includes specially designed cots which attach to the side of your bed, to give baby their own safe space), your baby can sleep in safety knowing that mum is close-by.
+By bed sharing or co-sleeping (which includes specially designed cots which attach to the side of your bed, to give baby their own safe space), your baby can sleep in safety knowing that mama is close-by.

 Especially in the fourth trimester, you must ignore that urge to do one more load of dishes or return all those phone calls.